 Technical Financial Accounting: ICB National Diploma

 ICB Technical Financial Accounting National Diploma is the third qualification in the ICB Financial Accounting Programme.
-This course equips you with skills and knowledge in Technical Financial Accounting such as:
+This course equips you with skills in bookkeeping, taxation, and financial reporting skills for a career in finance:

 • Completion of a set of accounts